 Your employees are smart - when they know that money isn't being tracked too closely, some may try to skim $5, $10, or $20 when they think they can get away with it.
 This is much more common in smaller, independent restaurants that may not have solid systems in place to prevent this from happening or track down the culprit.

-Thankfully, modern restaurant POS systems make these thefts a bit more obvious.
+Thankfully, a modern POS will make these thefts a bit more obvious.
 When there's a mismatch in your daily sales report and the money in your register, there will be a glaring mismatch.
 You can begin investing into the issue immediately and ask your managers and employees if someone's been acting strange lately.
 With these modern POS systems, you can also make it clear in the training process how accurately you are able to track sales.
 This can deter staff members from the idea that a successful skimming of the register is nearly impossible.

 8) Unreported Mistakes